-2016 saw the official launch of the Energy Transition Risk project (ET Risk), a EUR2.2 million project involving S&P Market Intelligence, S&P Dow Jones Indices, Oxford University, Kepler-Cheuvreux, CO-Firm, I4CE, and the Carbon Tracker Initiative.
-The project seeks to develop the toolbox of energy transition risk assessment – reference scenarios for financial analysis including a 2°C scenario analysis, ET risk data, as well as financial models.
-The project is funded by the European Commission H2020 programme.
+2016 saw the official launch of the Energy Transition (ET) Risk project , a EUR2.2 million project involving S&P Market Intelligence, S&P Dow Jones Indices, Oxford University, Kepler-Cheuvreux, CO-Firm, I4CE, and the Carbon Tracker Initiative.
+The project developed a toolbox for energy transition risk assessment – reference scenarios for financial analysis including 2°C scenario analysis, ET risk data, as well as financial models.
+The project was funded by the European Commission H2020 programme.

 1. Transition scenarios

-The consortium will develop and publicly release two transition risk scenarios, the first representing a ‘soft’ transition extending current and planned policies and technological trends (e.g. an IEA NPS trajectory), and the second representing an ambitious scenario that expands on the data from the IEA 450S /2DS, the project’s asset level data work (see number 2), and relevant third-party literature.
+The consortium developed and released two transition risk scenarios, the first representing a ‘soft’ transition extending current and planned policies and technological trends (e.g. an IEA NPS trajectory), and the second representing an ambitious scenario that expands on the data from the IEA 450S /2DS, the project’s asset level data work (see number 2), and relevant third-party literature.
 The project will also explore more accelerated decarbonization scenarios.

 2. Company & Financial data

 Oxford Smith School and 2° Investing Initiative will jointly consolidate and analyze asset level information across six energy-relevant sectors (power, automotive, steel, cement, aircraft, shipping), including an assessment of committed emissions and the ability to potentially ‘unlock’ such emissions (e.g. reducing load factors).

 a) 2°C portfolio assessment – 2° Investing Initiative.
 2° Investing Initiative will seek to integrate the project results into their 2°C alignment model and portfolio tool and analytics developed as part of the SEI metrics project.